 VDW and VDMA sector outlooks both note Sondermaschinen as a structural strength now meeting US procurement risk filters.
 IMAP German Mid-Cap M&A Report 2026 and White & Case M&A Explorer 2026 flag the same productisation gap at the diligence layer: bespoke-only firms price below productised peers even when the engineering is identical.

-If the US procurement officer was forced to put the firm into one of three buckets, standard with options, configurable, or one-off, where does the dossier place the firm today?
+If the US procurement officer was forced to put the company into one of three buckets, standard with options, configurable, or one-off, where does the dossier place GMA today?
 In US procurement, one-off is the slowest bucket and the highest-priced risk.

 "Bespoke is the asset.
 The wrapper is the gap.
-The US buyer wants the wrapper on page one and the bespoke as upgrade."House reading
+The US buyer wants the wrapper on page one and the bespoke as upgrade."House view

 Stage one: define the US configuration bands.
-Read the firm's last three years of bespoke builds.
+Evaluate GMA's last three years of bespoke builds.
 Most Sondermaschinen firms cluster around three to five configuration patterns even when each build was sold as one-off.
 Name the bands.
 Each band gets a fixed scope, a fixed warranty in years and operating hours, a fixed lead time, a fixed parts list, and a fixed USD price band.
 The deliverable is a configuration-band definition document.

 Stage two: rebuild the US dossier around band-plus-options.
 Page one carries the standard configuration band, the warranty, the lead time, the parts catalog, the USD price band, and the resale comp where one exists.
 Bespoke options are named as add-ons with named price impact and named schedule impact.
 Engineering depth and VDMA, VDW credentials sit as page-two supporting proof.
 Convert past bespoke projects into outcome-led US-format case studies: customer, line, named outcome, the band the buyer started from, the options layered on top.

 Stage three: brief the US-facing seat and the engineering office.
 The deck, RFP scripts, and US plant-manager conversation move to band-plus-options.
 Engineering retains the bespoke craft.
-Pricing posture moves from EUR Sondersatz framing to USD fixed-band quote with named option pricing.
-The seat now has a productised dossier the US procurement committee can read and the engineering office still has its bespoke ceiling.
+How the price is presented moves from EUR Sondersatz framing to USD fixed-band quote with named option pricing.
+The seat now has a productised dossier the US procurement committee can evaluate and the engineering office still has its bespoke ceiling.
 See cultural translation gap and case studies.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Build (three to six months, multi-channel US presence including the productised RFP system), or a Group Partnership (monthly retainer, twelve-month minimum, for Sondermaschinen groups with multiple US-facing build envelopes).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Marketing Build (three to six months, multi-channel US presence including the productised RFP system), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for Sondermaschinen groups with multiple US-facing build envelopes).
+Pricing is discussed after GMA sees the company, market, and work needed.

 | Before rebuild (pure bespoke dossier) | After rebuild (band-plus-options dossier) |